jenspfahl/anotherpass-browserextension/README.md

 ## Link Extension with the App

 To achieve a maximum of security the extension and the app must be linked before usage.
-That basically means both parties exchange public keys to ensure a secure communication over a secure offline-channel which cannot be observed (to avoid MITM-attacks).
+That basically means both parties exchange certain keys to ensure a secure communication.

 Using HTTPS is not constructive because the server (the app) cannot provide a TLS certificate signed by a common CA. A solution could be to include the certificate in the extension (if accepted by the browsers).
 In any way, we don't want to rely on TLS only and want to be able to use plain HTTP as well with our own encryption layer.
-This will be achieved by exchanging public keys beforehand through a secure offline-channel in a so called "linking"- step.
+This will be achieved by exchanging certain keys beforehand through a secure offline-channel in a so called "linking"- step.
 This is feasible because a user should have physical access to the app (the server) and the extension in a browser (the client) at the same time and place.

 1. The user installs the extension in the brower
 2. The user clicks on the extension's action button and select "Link with app"
-3. A page opens with displaying a unique identifier and a generated QR code
+3. A page opens which displays a unique identifier and a generated QR code
 4. The user opens the app and starts the server
 5. The user clicks on "Link new device" and a new screen is shown
 6. The app asks
     1. for a human name of the new link (e.g. "My laptop")
     2. to scan the QR code presented by the browser extension
 7. Once scanned, the app displays the same unique identifier as the extension
-8. The user has to enter the IP or host name displayed in the app into the related field in the extension and click on "Next" button
+8. The user has to enter the IP or host name displayed in the app in the related field in the extension and click on "Next" button
 9. The app and the extension begin to process.
 When done, both show a linking confirmation with a fingerprint wich should be equal
 10. If the user confirms equality on both ends, the link process is completed

-Now both parties have securelly and proven exchanged the public keys from each other to be used for the next communication.

 ## Request a password for a website